MetaluNet/Fraise/doc/protocol.md

 polling: with 0xmm = (0xnn | 0x80), periodically send *0xmm 0xmm, then wait for answer from device nn.

-When device nn answers for the first time, print to usb : "sCnn\n" (device nn is connected).
+When device nn answers for the first time, print to usb : `"sCnn\n"` (device nn is connected).
-When device nn stops answering, print to usb : "scnn\n".
+When device nn stops answering, print to usb : `"scnn\n"`.

-If master received a corrupted packet from device nn (checksum error), it signals this error by "sxnn\n".
+If master received a corrupted packet from device nn (checksum error), it signals this error by `"sxnn\n"`.

 When master receives a packet from device nn, it transmits it to host prefixed with "NN", where NN equals to nn plus 0x80 if message is a character string.